Back to the Home Page

 Acknowledgements

 The majority of the information used on BipolarAware.co.uk can be found on www.psychguides.com.
-Look for the "Treatment of Bipolar Disorder: A Guide for Patients and Families".
-To obtain copies Click here for a direct link to this guide.
+From the - "Treatment of Bipolar Disorder: A Guide for Patients and Families".

 Thanks to The Norfolk Mental Health Care NHS Trust - www.nmhct.nhs.uk.
 Some information I was given was also used on this site.